regroove-solutions/fv-web-ui/docker/README.md

 # Method 1:
 ## Prerequisites

 1. You must have Docker installed and running, as well as git installed.
+Docker can be downloaded from [this link](https://docs.docker.com/install/) and git can be downloaded from [this link](https://git-scm.com/downloads).
 2. Basic knowledge of Docker, Nuxeo and bash.
 3. Ensure you have the two environment variables set for CYPRESS_FV_USERNAME and CYPRESS_FV_PASSWORD which will be passed into the container and used to create an admin account during the initial setup.